RealOrangeOne/django-tasks/CONTRIBUTING.md

 **All** contributions are welcome, from absolutely anyone.
 Just open a PR, Issue or Discussion (as relevant) - no need to ask beforehand.
 If you're going to work on an issue, it's a good idea to say so on the issue, to make sure work isn't duplicated.

+Because this repository is a backport of the `django.tasks` package, notable improvements should be raised upstream before being included here.
+This repository will still serve as a place for discussions.

 ## Development set up

 Fork, then clone the repo: